OblikStudio/kirby-link-field/README.md

 # Link field for Kirby 3 (WIP)

 This is a link field for Kirby 3.
-You can conveniently insert external, email or page links.
+You can conveniently insert external, file links, email addresses, page links or phone numbers.

 ### Preview